 - PUBH 211 Epidemiology of Global Health Conditions (18 points)

 - PUBH 303 Public and Global Health: Current Issues (18 points) *Note: Information for this paper will become available in September 2018

 - Two further 200-level or 300-level PUBH papers (36 points total; information about which papers are available is at the link)

 Note: Students who first enrolled for this minor in or before 2017 may complete the requirements by passing the following papers: PUBH 192, PUBH 202, PUBH 203, PUBH 211, and PUBH 311.

-The Department of Preventive and Social Medicine contributes to the teaching of medical students during all six years of study, including PUBH 192 during Health Sciences First Year.
+The Department of Preventive and Social Medicine contributes to the teaching of medical students during all six years of study, including POPH 192 during Health Sciences First Year.

-- Associate Professor Lianne Parkin MICN 201 and MICN 301 Public Health integrated course and evidence-based practice
+- Professor Lianne Parkin MICN 201 and MICN 301 Public Health integrated course and evidence-based practice

-- Dr Susan Jack and Faumuina Dr Faafetai Tai Sopoaga MICN 401 Public Health module
+- Dr Sarah Donald and Faumuina Professor Faafetai Tai Sopoaga MICN 401 Public Health module

-- Associate Professor David McBride MICN 501 Public Health whole class learning week
+- Professor David McBride MICN 501 Public Health whole class learning week

 - Associate Professor John Dockerty MICN 601 Health care evaluation project